Our top pick for

 TTM: trailing 12 months

-There are currently 16.3 million Ingersoll Rand shares held short by investors – that's known as Ingersoll Rand's "short interest".
-This figure is 3.1% up from 15.8 million last month.
+There are currently 6.8 million Ingersoll Rand shares held short by investors – that's known as Ingersoll Rand's "short interest".
+This figure is 21.5% down from 8.7 million last month.

 There are a few different ways that this level of interest in shorting Ingersoll Rand shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Ingersoll Rand.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Ingersoll Rand.

 Find out more about how you can short Ingersoll Rand stock.